Our Mission

 What is a Doula?

-Imagine if you were a boxer, the trainer and coach would teach you about boxing and help you achieve your goals.
-Likewise, Doulas are trainers and coaches for the birthing process.
+Imagine being a boxer... the trainer and coach would teach you about boxing and help you achieve your goals.
+Likewise, doulas are trainers and coaches for the birthing process.

 Maternal Mortality